IlyaLab/gssnng/docs/decoupler_api_doc.rst

     model: str
     The decoupler gene set model.
 See Omnipath Wrappers (https://saezlab.github.io/decoupleR/reference/index.html#omnipath-wrappers).

+    source: str
+    weight: str
+    target: str
+    Each pathway in OmniPath is a collection of *target* genes from a *source* (i.e. pathway), where each has an interaction *weight*.

     groupby: [str, list, dict]
     either a column label in adata.obs, and all categories taken, or a dict specifies one group.